-Avoid obvious obstacles such as lumpy or uncomfortable mattresses, and hot stuffy bedrooms.
+Avoid obvious obstacles such as lumpy or uncomfortable mattresses and hot, stuffy bedrooms.
 Moderate exercise in the early evening helps with getting better sleep.
-Stretching or yoga exercises may help with relaxation at bedtime.
+Stretching or yoga exercises may also help with relaxation at bedtime.

-Don’t take on big challenges or emotionally draining tasks just before bedtime.
-Eat an early dinner, and have a healthy light snack at bedtime if you wish.
-Avoid caffeine (colas, soft drinks, tea, and coffee) in the night to reduce arousal levels and to improve sleep quality.
-Limit the amount of fluid ingested after dinner to avoid having to get up at midnight to empty your bladder.
+It is not recommended to take on big challenges or emotionally draining tasks immediately before bedtime.
+Eat an early dinner, and have a healthy light snack at bedtime if needed.
+Avoid caffeine such as colas, soft drinks, tea, and coffee, in the night to reduce arousal levels and improve sleep quality.
+Limit the amount of fluid ingested after dinner to avoid having to get up at in the middle of the night to empty your bladder.

-Once your actual sleep time corresponds to above 80% of time in bed, you may increase the latter by 20 minutes.
-This process is continued until you are able to spend 7-8 hours asleep with a regular bedtime.
+Once your actual sleep time corresponds to above 80% of the time in bed, you may increase the latter by 20 minutes.
+This process is continued until you are able to sleep at least 7-8 hours with a regular bedtime.

-Never wait for sleep for more than 20 minutes once you are in bed.
+Never wait for more than 20 minutes to fall asleep once you are in bed.
 After that, move to another room, put on a light which is not too bright, and do something quiet and non-stimulating.
-Avoid phone, computer, and television screens which may arouse your brain to greater awakeness.
+Avoid using the phone, computer, and/or any other types of screens which may arouse your brain to greater awakeness.
 Listening to exciting music is also not recommended.
 The minute you feel sleepy, return to your bed.

 No matter how late you get to sleep in this way, make sure you awake on time in the morning to re-adjust the rhythms of your body to the new routine.
-Avoid long naps (over 30 minutes), or time them for early afternoon.
+Avoid long naps of over 30 minutes, or time them for early afternoon.

-Make sure you do not do anything related to daytime activities in bed, if you suffer from insomnia.
-This includes reading, listening to loud or stimulating music, or to audio stories, and watching television.
-The bed should be reserved for bed and for physical intimacy with your spouse.
+Make sure you do not do anything related to daytime activities in bed if you suffer from insomnia.
+This includes reading, listening to loud or stimulating music or audio stories, and watching television.
+The bed should be reserved for sleeping and physical intimacy with your spouse.

-Exposure to early morning sunshine is a technique useful to reset the Circadian clock and advance your sleep onset time to coincide with your bedtime.
-Learn relaxation and stress relief techniques to cope with hyperstimulatory responses to others’ stress.
+Exposure to early morning sunshine is a technique that is useful to reset the Circadian clock and advance your sleep onset time to coincide with your bedtime.
+Learn relaxation and stress relief techniques to cope with hyperstimulative responses to others’ stress.